 This vegan lemon cake recipe is moist, fluffy, and LOADED with lemon flavor!
-Sweet and tangy, this vegan lemon cake uses just one bowl and takes 5 minutes to prepare!
-Gluten Free, Dairy Free.
+Sweet and tangy, this cake uses just one bowl and takes 5 minutes to prepare!

-One of my all-time favorite kinds of desserts are ones involving lemon.
-After sharing my easy lemon loaf recipe, I’ve been looking to add another vegan lemon dessert to my repertoire.
+One of my all-time favorite kinds of desserts is one involving lemon.
+After making my lemon loaf and lemon olive oil cake on repeat, I’ve been looking to add another vegan lemon dessert to my repertoire.

 How to make vegan lemon cake

-This vegan gluten free lemon cake was inspired by my vanilla cake and chocolate cake.
+This vegan lemon cake was inspired by my vegan vanilla cake and chocolate cake recipes.
 Also known as a crazy cake or depression cake, these moist and fluffy cakes are made without eggs, milk, or butter, but you would never tell.

 - All Purpose Flour– Also known as plain flour.
-I opted to use gluten free flour, to keep this a lemon cake also gluten free.
+You can also use cake flour for a lighter crumb.

 - Sugar– Any sugar works.
-I used white sugar, but coconut sugar and brown sugar will also work well.
-Be wary tough, the darker the sugar you use, the darker the lemon cake will be.
+I used white sugar, but coconut and brown sugar also work well.
+Be wary, though; the darker the sugar you use, the darker the lemon cake will be.

 - Baking soda– Gives the cake some rise and fluffiness.

 - Salt– Brings out the sweetness of the cake.